Grants-Funding-Oy/llm_tracking/README.md

 2. Ask the same follow-up question about iLoq smart locks to both models
 3. Maintain conversation context between questions for GPT-4o
 4. Record the complete conversation in a CSV file named `company_mentions.csv`
-5. Analyze the collected responses to evaluate how iLoq is presented in both models
+5. Use OpenAI's o3 model to perform an in-depth analysis of how iLoq is presented in the responses
 6. Compare the differences between GPT-4o and Gemini in representing iLoq
 7. Generate suggestions for improving brand visibility
 8. Save the analysis to both the CSV file and a separate `iloq_analysis.txt` file